Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 \subsection{The Double-CNOT attack}

 Semi-quantum protocols are susceptible to the Double-CNOT attack, which can be described as follows.
 Eve firstly intercepts the particle sent by Alice.
 Then, she performs the first attack $U_{CNOT}=|00\rangle \langle00|+|01\rangle \langle01|+|10\rangle \langle10|+|11\rangle \langle11|$, where the intercepted particle is the control bit and her ancillary particle $\left|0\right\rangle_E$ is the target bit.
 After that, Eve intercepts the particle sent by Bob$_i$ and executes the second $U_{CNOT}$ on the intercepted particle and her ancillary particle again.
 Finally, Eve measures her ancillary particle to obtain some useful information.

 However, Alice will detect Eve's attack in the eavesdropping checking since her attack will change the decoy photons' states.
-For the decoy photons, after performing a CNOT operation, the qubit systems are:
+For the decoy photons, after performing the $U_{CNOT}$ operation, the qubit systems become:

 where the subscripts $A$ and $E$ represent the Alice's qubit and Eve's ancillary particle, respectively.
 To eliminate the errors caused by the $U_{CNOT}$, Eve needs to perform the $U_{CNOT}$ again on the same control bit and the target bit.
-However, the qubit sent by Bob$_i$ is not the same as the qubit sent by Alice because Bob$_i$ performs the reorder operation on the qubit sending to Alice.
+However, the qubit sent by Bob$_i$ is not the same as the qubit sent by Alice because Bob$_i$ performs the \textbf{Reorder} operation on the qubit sending to Alice.
 That is, Eve cannot eliminate the errors introduced by the $U_{CNOT}$ operation.
 Thus, Eve's attack will inevitably introduce errors.

 For example, assume that the $j$-th qubit sent by Alice is $|+\rangle_A$ while the $j$-th qubit sent by Bob$_i$ is $|0\rangle_B$.
 After performing the Double-CNOT attack, the qubit systems are transformed as

-When Bob$_i$ chooses the reflect operation on $|+\rangle_A$, Alice obtains $|+\rangle_A$ or $|-\rangle_A$ with the same probability in the eavesdropping checking.
+Consider the scenario where Bob chooses the \textbf{Reflect} operation for $|+\rangle_A$.
+After undergoing the Double-CNOT attack, Alice will perform measurements on the particle reflected by Bob in the basis$\{|+\rangle,|-\rangle\}$.
+As indicated by Eq.
+(31), Alice's measurement results will randomly be in either $|+\rangle_A$ or $|-\rangle_A$, rather than being guaranteed to be in $|+\rangle_A$.
+During eavesdropping detection, Alice will discover this error.
 Therefore, Eve's attack will introduce errors and be detected by Alice with a non-zero probability.